Bec Rawlings

 Bec Rawlings (born 11 February 1989) is an Australian mixed martial artist and bare-knuckle boxer, who currently competes in the flyweight division.
+As of April 13, 2026, Rawlings is ranked #3 in the BKFC women's flyweight rankings.

 Background

 Rawlings was raised in Tasmania, and frequently played sports such as basketball, gymnastics and athletics during her pre-teens.
 As a teenager, however, Rawlings experienced rapid weight gain and suffered from a lack of motivation before turning to the sport of mixed martial arts as a way to battle her issues in 2010.
 This is where she met Australian professional MMA fighter Dan Hyatt, and decided that she wanted to become an MMA fighter.

 Mixed martial arts career

 Australian competition

 Known for her aggressive fighting style, Rawlings began her mixed martial arts journey in Launceston, Tasmania in 2010 before relocating to Brisbane, Australia to further her opportunities and experience in early 2011.
 Rawlings made her professional MMA debut on 15 October 2011 at BRACE 12 in Hobart, Tasmania.
 Rawlings fought at bantamweight in her debut against Rhiannon Thompson.
 In what was declared "fight of the night" by the promotion, Rawlings lost her debut fight by way of a highlight reel head kick knockout.

 Bouncing back and publicly rallying within the Australian MMA circuit for more fight opportunities at her suited weight class, Rawlings secured consecutive submission victories over Sarah Morrison (at BRACE 14) and Daniela Marjanovic (at Australian Fighting Championship 3).
 Two more victories over Rachel Sheridan and Christina Tatnell propelled Rawlings to a four-fight winning streak in 2012.
 This streak, coupled with a noticeable lack of legitimate Australian opponents for Rawlings, caught North America's Invicta Fighting Championships' attention in late 2012.